Darwinkel/darwinkel.net/index.md

 ## **V. REBELLION & CONNECTION**

-12. **Rebellion[^absurd-rebellion] against absurdity is not rational, but it is beautiful.**
+14. **Rebellion[^absurd-rebellion] against absurdity is not rational, but it is beautiful.**
     It affirms dignity where there is no promise of reward.
-13. **Connection is not owed, but may be dared.**
+15. **Connection is not owed, but may be dared.**
     Service, kindness, love, and sacrifice are not demanded - but striving for ethical living may deepen our rebellion and reflection.
-14. **To join the world is to love it freely.**
+16. **To join the world is to love it freely.**
     Not as a savior, but as a fellow exile.
-In solidarity, not salvation, we may find meaning - not truth, but mirroring.
+In solidarity, not salvation, we may find meaning.
+Not objective truth, but mutual recognition.

 ## **VI.
 HUMAN NATURE & BIOLOGY**

-15. **Instinct is not instruction.**
+17. **Instinct is not instruction.**
-    Our nature inclines us toward sociality, empathy, and care - but these are seeds, not laws.
+    Our nature inclines us toward sociality, empathy, and care, but also to fear, cruelty, and tribalism.
+These are seeds, not laws.
 Biology and evolution explain tendencies, not obligations.
-16. **Virtue begins where nature ends.**
+18. **Virtue begins where nature ends.**
     To act morally is not to follow instinct, but to reflect upon it: accepting, reshaping, or resisting it in pursuit of dignity and coherence.
 For what is natural is not automatically that which is good.
-17. **Freedom is defiance made conscious.**
+19. **Freedom is defiance made conscious.**
     We are evolved, not enslaved.
 To live well is to transcend reflex: to rise from creature to character, from reaction to response.
 Existential freedom also means freedom _from_ nature.

 # The Divine Pantheon